 How is it possible?
 The answer is simple – Dart.
 This language is an unquestionable forte on the list of Flutter pros and cons.
 Alongside providing a direct communication path with the native platform, it employs Ahead-Of-Time (AOT) techniques to compile into the native code of the platform.
 Consequently, applications are launched simultaneously with the engine, with Flutter SDK components replacing respective native elements.

 Plus, a repository of its own widgets allows Flutter to do without OEM ones.
-All these factors explain shorter startup time Flutter mobile apps manifest in comparison to other cross-platform ventures.
+All these factors explain the shorter startup time Flutter mobile apps manifest in comparison to other cross-platform ventures.

 Dart brings other pleasant perks in its wake.
 The employment of this language enables refreshing the view tree for every new frame, availability of a “tree shaking” compiler, utilization of generational garbage set, and a long list of software tools to be further leveraged to enhance the app’s capabilities.

 The way debugging is performed in Flutter is also peculiar.
 It can’t be done directly in a browser (like it happens in Ionic) because WebView isn’t used in Flutter.
-Nor is it affected through third-party tools (namely Chrome Developer Tools) like in React Native and NativeScript.
+Nor is it affected through third-party tools (namely Chrome Developer Tools) like React Native and NativeScript.
 So again, Dart steps in.
 Specialized tools available in it (Dart Analyzer and Dart Observatory) are engaged in detecting errors.
-Alternatively, it can be done with the help of IDEs and their debuggers that Flutter supports.
+Alternatively, it can be done with the help of IDEs and the debuggers that Flutter supports.

 Another important aspect of app creation is testing.
 Being a comprehensive SDK, Flutter enables three test types (unit, widget, and integration tests) via an automated toolset it contains.